jennifer-jz/portfolio/README.md

 # Visible Benefits of Refactoring
 1. Time to load the main page is reduced to less than 1 sec after removing jQuery script and Bootstrap jQuery library.
 2. Technical debts are resolved.
 Duplicated code chunks are replaced by reusable components and utilities.
+3. Better html organization and style reusability thanks to Styled Components

 # Other Highlights
-Integration of SEO using react-document-meta
+1. Integration of SEO using react-document-meta
+2. Semantic version control